S3rg7o/sancus-examples/README.md

 # Note (Sergio)
 The sensor-reader-attack uses the Sancus core supporting DMA interface, therefore before the simulation starts it is required to update core components with [Sancus DMA-supporting core](https://github.com/S3rg7o/sancus-core/tree/master/core/rtl/verilog).
-Hence, specific files are copies into sancus-core main folder on travis, and then the simulation starts.
+Hence, specific files are copies into sancus-core main folder on Travis, and then the simulation starts.